F3 managers discuss 2026 talent pipeline and barriers for female drivers

 “At this time of the year as well, you’re really identifying a pool of people that you would look to try and recruit from.”

-Rodin adds an extra step in their search
+Rodin adds an extra layer

 “With drivers coming through and, you know, looking for F3 seats, we always look at all of the feeder series that are coming through.
-Certainly within Rodin we have our GB3 team and obviously our F1 Academy team that we look closely at and use as a benchmark to what we might bring up into the series in future.
+Certainly, within Rodin, we have our GB3 team and obviously our F1 Academy team that we look closely at and use as a benchmark to what we might bring up into the series in future.

-“Obviously Abbi Pulling is one of ours now.
-She’s supported by Rodin and if she does well enough in her series that she’s in now, then absolutely she’ll be looked at as someone that we could give a shot in F3.
+“Obviously, Abbi Pulling is one of ours now.
+She’s supported by Rodin, and if she does well enough in her series that she’s in now, then absolutely she’ll be looked at as someone that we could give a shot in F3.

-“The most important thing is that we don’t want to take someone out of their, what their comfort zone is, whether they’re male or female and put them into a series that they’re not going to perform in.
+“The most important thing is that we don’t want to take someone out of what their comfort zone is, whether they’re male or female and put them into a series that they’re not going to perform in.
 But absolutely considered and Abbi’s the best shot at looking at an F3 seat for either [2026] or [2027] really.”

 Barriers keeping females from F3